OurMachinery/themachinery-books/the_machinery_book/src/editing_workflows/prototypes.md

 In the Entity Tree tab, prototype instances are shown in yellow to distinguish them from locally owned child entities (which are shown in white).

+## Instance Properties: Inspect

 If you expand an instance you will notice that most of its components and child entities are grayed out and can't be selected.
 This is because they are inherited from the prototype, and the prototype controls their values.
 If the prototype is modified — for example if we scatter some more props on the floor — those changes are reflected everywhere the prototype has been placed.
 In the example above, all three room instances would get the scattered objects.

+## Instance Properties: Override

 If we want to, however, we can choose to *override* some of the prototype’s properties.
 When we override a property, we modify its value for *this instance* of the prototype only.
 Other instances will keep the value from the prototype.

-To initiate an override, right-click the component or child entity whose properties you want to override and choose **Override** in the context menu.
+To initiate an override, right-click (or double click) the component or child entity whose properties you want to override and choose **Override** in the context menu.
 In addition to modifying properties, you can also add or remove components or child entities on the overridden entity.

-If you override the property of some node deep in the hierarchy of the placed entity, all its parents will automatically get overridden too.
-Let's modify the position of the barrel in the front-most room:
+>  **Note:** If you override the property of some node deep in the hierarchy of the placed entity, all its
+> parents will automatically get overridden too.
+Let's modify the position of the barrel in the
+> front-most room:

 ![Barrel position overridden.](https://www.dropbox.com/s/uy0rzwhrjzen42i/override.png?dl=1)